Introduction#

 Let’s explore its features and dive into my current configuration.

 Ghostty behaves as a native application in your desktop environment.
-With Ghostty, you can seamlessly create tabs, splits, panels, and more in your terminal.
-Effortless multitasking!
+With Ghostty, you can create tabs, splits, and panels directly in your terminal—no external multiplexer needed.

 This feature might even tempt me to ditch tools like Tmux or Zellij and rely solely on my terminal.

-As a Neovim user, I often encounter scroll lag and general slowness when opening large files.
-Performance is crucial to avoid these issues.
-Based on official tests, Ghostty performs closely to Alacritty.
+As a Neovim user, I often encounter scroll lag when opening large files.
+Performance is crucial.
+Based on official benchmarks, Ghostty performs on par with Alacritty.
 Therefore, I’m confident it will handle my workflow efficiently.

 Once installed, I quickly realized how much effort Mitchell put into ensuring Ghostty is a plug-and-play terminal.
 It works flawlessly with zero configuration.
 However, if you want to customize it further, you have to: